lunchboxer/babytron-api/README.md

-# Junior Adventurers
+# Babytron

-A graphql api for a single 2nd grade class
+A graphql api for baby data

 Basic set up requires the following environment variables be set: